 Gorgan City Tourist Attractions

 Gorgan is surrounded by amazing natural sights.
-The Caspian shores west to the city and Ashuradeh protected Island attract many domestic and international tourists to here every year.
+The Caspian shores west of the city and Ashuradeh protected Island attract many domestic and international tourists here every year.

-Nahar Khuran Jungle south to the city, Abr Jungle which gets covered with mist and clouds on regular basses, and Tuskestan Jungle are a couple of amazing forests available close to Gorgan City.
+Nahar Khuran Jungle is south of the city, Abr Jungle which gets covered with mist and clouds regularly, and Tuskestan Jungle are a couple of amazing forests available close to Gorgan City.

 The history of Gorgan is also rich enough to keep you preoccupied for a couple of days.
-Gorgan museum, Gorgan Jameh mosque, and numerous Historical houses and palaces can give you an overall understanding of Gorgan History.
+Gorgan Museum, Gorgan Jameh mosque, and numerous Historical houses and palaces can give you an overall understanding of Gorgan’s History.

-And last but not least, The Gorgan Great wall, the third-largest wall ever built in history and the oldest of them all is located here.
-It is the most iconic representative of Gorgan History.
-The ruins of the Gorgan Great wall stretch from the Caspian Sea all the way to Turkmenistan.
+Last but not least, The Gorgan Great Wall, the third-largest wall ever built in history and the oldest of them all is located here.
+It is the most iconic representative of Gorgan’s History.
+The ruins of the Gorgan Great Wall stretch from the Caspian Sea to Turkmenistan.
 Now parts of it are open for visitors to see and enjoy.

 What to eat in Gorgan?